refinedev/refine/documentation/versioned_docs/version-4.xx.xx/routing/integrations/react-router/migration-guide-v6-to-v7.md

 ---
-title: Migration Guide from v6 to v7
+title: "React Router v6 to v7 Migration | Refine v4 Guide"
+description: "Step-by-step guide to upgrading React Router in your Refine v4 project.
+Learn how to handle breaking changes and ensure seamless navigation during the v7 transition."
 sidebar_label: v6 to v7
 ---